Kyprinos: Logo and seal

-Its logo contains a beautiful blue sky with its setting sun with a forested mountain and hills and foothills.
+Its logo contains a blue sky with its setting sun with a forested mountain and hills and foothills.
 In the middle is the river Arda written in the Greek alphabet, also a swan and two fishes are in the water which is mainly its reservoir.
 Its rim is coloured yellow and reflects the colour gold.
 Its Greek form of the municipality is at the bottom along with the Delta-Kappa letter and the founding year.
 The Greek word for welcome (Kalos Irthate) is at the bottom as well.

 History

 The villages of and around Kyprinos are assumed to have been there for many centuries and what can certainly be said is that in the documents of the late 18th century found in different archives, both Greek and Turkish, Kyprinos itself and most of the nearby villages are already mentioned.
 Even though it is not clear when the first ones were founded since historical sources are rare and barely explicit.

 However, there is evidence that in the Ancient world there already were settlements in that area.
 Excavations near the village of Mikri Doxipara - Zoni have brought interesting pieces of ancient Thracian culture (Thrace) into the light.
 The Tombs found in that place (8 km from Kyprinos, between Zoni and Mikri Doxipara) are estimated to be from the 1st or 2nd century AD.

 Sheikh Bedreddin (1359–1420), also known as Sheikh Bedreddin, was born in Kyprinos, son of a local g(h)azi (warrior), whose name was Israel.
 He was a famous Sufi teacher and a rebel against the Ottoman central rule.

 The modern municipality was founded in 1998.